alkesh-srivastava/enpm661-p3-phase3/README.md

 * opencv-python	4.5.1.48
 * pygame	2.0.1

 In phase 2 we implemented A* algorithm for a mobile robot that was constrained to move only in 5 directions.
-In this phase, we are looking forward for a more physical implementation of our robot and therefore we will be using Gazebo simulation platform in which our mobile robot will be a TurtleBot that will explore this map:
+In this phase, we are looking forward for a more physical implementation of our robot and therefore we will be using Gazebo simulation platform in which our mobile robot will be a TurtleBot that will explore this map:<br/>
 ![Input](https://github.com/alkesh-umd/enpm661-p3-phase3/blob/main/images/image6.png)

 In the root folder you will notice that there are multiple files and directories but to normally look at how A* is working in the environment shown above run`__main__.py`